Lacrosse is back in Albany with new COVID restrictions

 ALBANY, N.Y.
-(NEWS10) – Professional sports will be firing up for the first time in Albany since the new state masks-or-vaccinations rules were put in place.
+(NEWS10) — Professional sports will be firing up for the first time in Albany since the state implemented new mask-or-vaccination rules.
 Albany’s largest downtown arena isn’t taking any chances.

 The new state mandate requires masks to be worn indoors at all times unless there is a vaccination policy put in place.